 Pediatric Psoriatic Arthritis

-- Inflamed, swollen and painful joints, usually in the fingers and toes
+- Inflamed, swollen, and painful joints, usually in the fingers and toes

-- Morning stiffness
+- Morning stiffness in the joints

-- Reddened skin over the infected joint(s)
+- Reddened skin over the affected joints

 - Deformed joints from chronic inflammation